BerkeleyLab/Marble-MMC/README.md

 ## Credits
 Originally based on lpc-toolchain.
 See its [README here](README-lpc-toolchain.md).

-Pro-tip: People using Debian Buster (and related Linux distributions) can get the required ARM compilers etc. with `apt-get install gcc-arm-none-eabi`.
+Pro-tip: People using Debian Buster, Bullseye, Bookworm, Trixie, or related Linux distributions can get the required ARM compilers etc. with `apt-get install gcc-arm-none-eabi`.

 ### Marble-Mini UART connectivity ##